ErrCode/staticrypt/README.md

 You can encrypt a file online at https://robinmoisson.github.io/staticrypt.

+--- Forked so I know the copy I have of the code is not changing between the times I am using it (e.g. someone injects a password tracker).

 ## HOW IT WORKS

 **Disclaimer** if you have extra sensitive banking data you should probably use something else!